 To view the DEIS

 A series of 13 public meetings/hearings will be held throughout the project area to provide information on the project and the DEIS.
 Each meeting will contain information displays about the EIS process and schedule, project locational maps, impacts to resources, potential land use plan amendments, and will provide a station for people to provide written and oral comments on the DEIS.
 Attendees were provided the opportunity to have their verbal comments transcribed by a court reporter for the public record.
 The BLM must receive written comments on the DEIS by Monday, September 30, 2013.

 Schedule of DEIS Public Meetings/Hearings

-All meetings will be held from 4 p.m. to 7 p.m. in August and September 2013.
+These meetings were held in August and September 2013.